 Admission Information

-For more information on the structure of the program, please refer to the Graduate Student Handbook
+For more information on the structure of the program, please refer to the Graduate Student Handbook down below

 Applicants should put their name on each page of their Statement of Purpose.
 The statement of purpose (typically 2-5 pages) should clearly indicate why the applicant wishes to pursue graduate studies in the field of Feminist Studies.

 UC Santa Barbara is interested in a diverse and inclusive graduate student population.
 Please describe any aspects of your personal background, accomplishments, or achievements that you feel are important in evaluating your application for graduate study.
 For example, please describe if you have experienced economic challenges in achieving higher education, such as being financially responsible for family members or dependents, having to work significant hours during undergraduate schooling or coming from a family background of limited income.
 Please describe if you have any unusual or varied life experiences that might contribute to the diversity of the graduate group, such as fluency in other languages, experience living in bi-cultural communities, academic research interests focusing on cultural, societal, or educational problems as they affect under-served segments of society, or evidence of an intention to use the graduate degree toward serving disadvantaged individuals or populations.
-Your Personal History and Diversity Statement must be written in a narrative (essay) form without duplicating content from your Statement of Purpose.
+Your Personal History Statement must be written in a narrative (essay) form without duplicating content from your Statement of Purpose.
 A minimun word count of 250 words is required.
 There is no maximum length requirement.
 Most statements are typically 2-3 pages.

 Other information on the admissions process and helpful links are on the Graduate Division's FAQ page.